minyandafna/minyandafna.github.io/_posts/2015-08-22-shabbat-morning-minyan.md

 Please join us for our traditional egalitarian Shabbat morning service.
 We will be meeting in a second-floor classroom in the Netivot Shalom building.

-Davening will be followed by a kiddush and home hospitality is available for Shabbat lunch.
+Davening will be followed by a kiddush and a picnic in the park for Shabbat lunch!

 Looking forward to seeing you there.

+Kiddush and picnic lunch sponsored by [Moishe House Without Walls](http://www.mhwow.org)